Send Joshua Project a photo

-The Biao people are located in the Guangdong province, which is in the southeastern most part of China.
-According to Ethnologue the Biao speak their own dialect of Chinese called Biao, but they are also in contact with a lot of Mandarin speaking Chinese, suggesting that they may know Mandarin as well.
+The Biao people are located in the Guangdong Province, which is in the southeastern most part of China.
+According to the Ethnologue, the Biao speak their own dialect of Chinese called Biao, but they are also in contact with a lot of Mandarin speaking Chinese, suggesting that they may know Mandarin as well.

 The Biao people live in a very fertile area.
-Because of this, they have a number of crops that they produce.
-Their primary farm and forest products include rice, fruits and vegetables, livestock, rosin, cinnamon, bamboo, cassava, sugarcane, and medicinal herbs.
+Because of this, they grow a number of crops.
+Their primary farm and forest products include rice, fruits, vegetables, livestock, rosin, cinnamon, bamboo, cassava, sugarcane, and medicinal herbs.
 The Biao also live relatively close to Hong Kong, so much of their trade is done with those who live there.